|Family Educational Rights and Privacy Act||Student Complaints and Their Resolution|

 The university Catalog not only enables prospective students and others to learn about Nicholls, but it also states university policies, requirements, regulations, and procedures.
 This Catalog represents a flexible program of the current curricula, educational plans, offerings, and requirements which may be altered by the university from time to time to carry out academic purposes and objectives.
 The university reserves the right to change any provision, offering, or requirement at any time within the student’s period of study at the university.
 Rules and regulations of this Catalog supersede those stated in previous bulletins.

 The experience of living on campus is one of the most important phases of university life.
 The Board of Supervisors for the University of Louisiana System places the welfare of the student as the top priority in the establishment and operation of all higher education institutions.
 Positive Board action has been taken in the acquisition and construction of essential housing, dining, student life, and academic facilities for the established institutions.
 The Board expects students to utilize these facilities to their fullest and in the best interest of all concerned.
 Therefore, all undergraduate students with less than 90 hours are required to live on campus unless they live at home.
 Exceptions are granted for married students, students with dependents and students living at home.
-For more information, contact the Housing Operations Office located in the Student Union, or call (985) 448-4479.
+For more information, contact the Housing and Residence Life Office located in La Maison du Bayou clubhouse, or call (985) 448-4479.

 Students attending Nicholls State University are hereby informed of their right of access to their official records as described in the federal Family Educational Rights and Privacy Act and of the confidential nature of those records.